therapyaroha/therapyaroha.github.io/_posts/2020-07-12-the-inner-voice.md

 <h2>Talking to Ourselves</h2>

 <p>We talk to ourselves so much that we sometimes forget it even happens.
-This "voice" - sometimes referred to as our "inner dialogue" - has a powerful effect upon us that we rarely consider.</p>
+This "voice" - sometimes referred to as our "inner monologue" - has a powerful effect upon us that we rarely consider.</p>

 <p>Imagine someone whispering kind, comforting and supportive things in your ear all day.
 Would this help you make it through the day, especially a difficult day?
 Would you feel strengthened by these words, feeling that you could take on new challenges or perhaps look at old problems in new ways?</p>